 3. Set yourself a skincare routine

 No matter how tired you are, be sure to get into the habit of taking your makeup off before bed.
 I’ve set myself a night time skincare routine, and have found that the ritual of it, as well as all the essential oils that are in my products, really help me chill out.
 First I go in with a chamomile cleansing oil by The Body Shop onto my dry skin to break down my makeup, and remove it with a warm wash cloth.
 Next I go in with something like Emma Hardie’s Moringa Cleansing Balm for my second cleanse and remove that with another warm wash cloth and pat my face dry with a clean towel.
 After that I like to use an AHA toner (like the First Aid Beauty pads) to exfoliate my skin and then go in with the Kiehl’s Midnight Recovery Concentrate which is chock-a-block FULL of botanicals and a moisturiser like Origins’ Make a Difference Plus + to hydrate.
 I really find that getting into a routine like this one really helps me to relax and wake up well rested, so if you’re the type of girl that’s going to bed with your makeup on or taking it off with a baby wipe (which are only meant for festivals, flights, and fannies, FYI) then give it a go and let me know how you get on!
+Read more about my skincare journey and all the trials and tribulations I’ve suffered having adult acne here.

 4. Find your fix